trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 ## Installation

 ### Windows Install
-Python 2.7 and pip are required.
+1) Python 2.7 and pip are required.
 To setup a Python environment on Windows we recommend Anaconda https://www.anaconda.com/download/#windows

+2) Install Microsoft Visual C++ Compiler for Python http://aka.ms/vcpython27

+3)
 ```
 $ pip install onlykey
 ```

 You should see a message showing where the executable is installed.